Who is China Spree Travel?

 Tipping can be confusing for group travelers to China.
 Tips, as a prime motivator for tour guides, are their main source of income, and therefore are expected in China's booming foreign inbound travel segment.

-We recommend USD$7 per traveler per day to cover all tour guides, bus drivers, porters and maids at hotel and restaurants.
-The detailed information about gratuity will be available to you in the final travel documents.
+We recommend USD$10 per traveler per day to cover all tour guides, bus drivers, and porters.
+The detailed information about gratuities will be available to you in the final travel documents.
 This gratuity guideline is introduced solely for the convenience of our travelers so you can include it in your total travel budget.
 Of course, whether you tip, and how much, is always at your own discretion.

 Do I need any inoculations or medical attention prior to going to China, or Tibet?

 If you take prescription medication, be sure to bring enough to last the entire trip.
-Always carry medications in the original prescription container when traveling just in case you are hospitalized your Chinese doctor needs to know what medication you are currently on.
 Keep these medications with you and do not pack them in checked baggage.

 Long-term travel overseas might cause tourists to develop stomach upset; a change in water, food, sleep habits and/or climate may all cause discomfort.
 Bring anti-diarrhea medications such as Imodium and Lomotil just in case.

-If your China tour includes Tibet (elevation of 12,000 feet), you are strongly recommended to visit your family doctor for his or her professional advice about traveling at high altitudes.
-People may experience light-headedness, shortness of breath and may tire a little more easily at that high elevation.
+If your China tour includes Tibet (elevation of 12,000 feet), you are strongly recommended to visit your doctor or a travel clinic for their professional advice about traveling at high altitudes.
+People may experience Acute Mountain Sickness (AMS) with symptoms like light-headedness, shortness of breath and may tire a little more easily at that high elevation.
 Medication to reduce mountain sickness may be advised by your physician.
-The hotel we use in Tibet offers oxygen bag to you for free.

 How about the hotels we will stay in during our China Tour?

-Hotels on your China trip are your home away from home, you need a sense of safety and comfort, with convenient location allowing you to explore with ease.
-That is principal guideline for hotel selection for our China Spree tours.
-Comfort of room, central location, quality of breakfast, service and amenities are the four key criteria we use to pick up hotels.
+Hotels on your China trip are your home away from home, you need a sense of safety and comfort, with convenient locations allowing you to explore with ease.
+That is the principal guideline for hotel selection for our China Spree tours.
+Comfort of room, central location, quality of breakfast, service and amenities are the four key criteria we use to pick hotels.

 Hotels in China mainly cater to business and conference travelers, and most hotel rooms are equipped with two twin-sized beds.
 Hotels in big cities like Beijing, Shanghai and Hong Kong usually have more king/queen bed rooms than hotels in China's inland cities such as Xian and Guilin.
 We will try our best to satisfy your request, but please note that such requests cannot be guaranteed.